(updated April 2021)

 We led a team of Liaison Officers for Tall Ships that visited Toronto Harbour for a week in June of 2013, as we had also done previously in 2010.
 Our designated ship this time was the Peacemaker.

-We spent one full week on a Habitat for Humanity project, building a townhouse complex in Scarborough.
+We spent one full week on a Habitat for Humanity project, helping to build a townhouse complex in Scarborough.

 That

-fall Deborah interviewed applicants to be recipients of an annual Christmas hamper program (food, toiletries, clothing, bedding, toys for children, etc).
+fall Deborah interviewed applicants to be recipients of an annual Christmas hamper program run out of our local community centre: food, toiletries, clothing, bedding, toys for children, etc.

 I've built websites, published newsletters and organized recreational leagues for my tennis and sailing clubs.
-I created the spring and fall newsletters for Highland Yacht Club for number of years.
+I created the spring and fall newsletters for Highland Yacht Club for number of years, and served on the COM as Communications Director.

-In younger years I managed a summer youth hostel for young travellers, and volunteered at a summer children's camp for the Canadian National Institute for the Blind.
+In younger years I managed a summer youth hostel for young travelers, and volunteered at a summer children's camp for the Canadian National Institute for the Blind.

-I played piano, and my bands and choirs presented free concerts at nursing homes and school fundraisers.
+I played piano, and my bands and choirs played and sang for school fundraisers.

-I played trumpet in an 18 piece swing band and in a 7 piece jazz standards combo which performed in retirement homes and nursing homes.
-Deb and I also performed there as a sing along duo with ukulele and keys.
-I performed at school fundraisers.
+I played trumpet in an 18 piece swing band and in a 7 piece jazz standards combo which performed at retirement homes and nursing homes.
+Deb and I also performed in the retirement home as a sing along duo with ukulele and keys.
+We performed in our basement studio for live-streamed fundraisers during the Covid19 lock down.

 Deborah fostered litters of kittens from the Toronto Humane Society for several years.